-D. Each training program is responsible for notifying the hospital telephone operators about its call schedule so that the entire health care team (staff physicians, residents, medical students, and nurses) know how to immediately reach the resident and attending physician responsible for an individual patient's care.

-E. Each training program is responsible for assuring its trainees are competent in communicating with all caregivers involved in the transitions of patient care.
+- D. Each training program is responsible for notifying the hospital telephone operators about its call schedule so that the entire health care team (staff physicians, residents, medical students, and nurses) know how to immediately reach the resident and attending physician responsible for an individual patient's care. - E. Each residency training program is responsible for assuring its residents are competent in communicating with all caregivers involved in the transitions of patient care.
 This includes members of effective inter-professional teams that are appropriate to the delivery of care as defined by their specialty residency review committee.
-Methods of training to achieve competency may include annual review of the program-specific policy by the program director with the residents, departmental or GME conferences, or review of available on-line resources.
-Programs must include the transition of care process in its curriculum.
+Methods of training to achieve competency may include annual review of the program-specific policy by the program director with the residents, departmental and GME conferences. - F. Programs must include the transition of care process in its curriculum.
 Residents must demonstrate competency in performance of this task.
-Programs must develop and utilize a method of monitoring the transition of care process including evaluation of the residents, as well as the process, using E\Value, and must update this method as necessary.

-III.
-GME Monitoring and Evaluation

-A. To evaluate the effectiveness of transitions, monitoring will be performed using information obtained from electronic surveys in E\value.
-Each resident must be evaluated, at minimum, once per year, to assess their ability to effectively and safely hand off their patients.
-For the first year resident, best practice would necessitate this evaluation to occur early in the academic year so problem areas may be addressed quickly.

-B. Programs must have residents and faculty complete an evaluation, at least annually, on the effectiveness of the handoff system.
-This will be done via questions on the standard program evaluation for both residents and faculty.
-In addition, programs may choose to add specialty specific questions to gain more detailed information.

-C. Monitoring and assessment of the Handoff process by the program must be documented in the Annual Program Review.
-In addition, during the annual meeting between the Program Director, the Department Chair, and the DIO, this documentation will be reviewed to confirm the Transition of Patient Care process is in place and being effectively taught, monitored, and evaluated by the program.
-Deficiencies in this area will result in an in-depth special program review of your program.
+Programs must develop and utilize a method of monitoring the transition of care process and update as necessary. - III.
+GME Monitoring and Evaluation - A. To evaluate the effectiveness of transitions, monitoring will be performed using information obtained from electronic surveys in E\value.
+Programs are to create an evaluation for resident and faculty to complete at least quarterly on the effectiveness of the handoff system. - B. The results of the monitoring will be reported to the GME Committee.
+The GMEC will review elements of the hand-over process and make appropriate recommendations in order to continuously improve quality of care and patient safety.
+Repeated deficiencies will result in a more detailed monitoring review which could result in direct intervention by the GME Committee. - C. Monitoring of the Handoff process by the program must be documented in Program's Annual Review and Improvement Meetings.
+During the Program Director and Department Chair Annual Meeting with the DIO, this documentation will be reviewed to confirm the Transition of Patient Care process is being monitored by the program.

-GMEC approved: September 9, 2011 GMEC modified: September 13, 2013
+GMEC Approved: September 9, 2011